Arujur0/Parameter-Efficient-VPT/README.md

 python vpt\train.py --config-file "path\to\root\vpt\configs\linear\dataset_name.yaml"

 ```
-Here dataset_name.yaml corresponds to one of the four and should be one of {'cub', 'dogs', 'flowers', 'nabirds'}.
 ### Evaluation
 The same file can be run to evaluate the benchmarked models.
 Ensure to update the prompt size in the config.py file in vpt\src\configs.
 Simply un-comment out the TOTAL_EPOCH==0 configuration (if already commented from the previous step). and run the following command: